Gurjot S. Kaler

 Gurjot Singh Kaler is an Indian police officer, author, and singer who serves as a Superintendent of Police in the Punjab Police.
 He has been associated with cybercrime investigations, community awareness campaigns, and mountaineering.

 He is the author of New India - The Reality Reloaded (2018) and The Battle of Longewala: Grit, Guts & Glory (2023).

-kaler has released songs addressing social issues, including My Hero Farmer, Dil Se Salaam, and Bandeya, released by Times Music.
+Kaler has released songs addressing social issues, including My Hero Farmer, Dil Se Salaam, and Bandeya, released by Times Music.

 Early life and education

 Kaler was born and brought up in Chandigarh, India.
 He holds a master's degree in Psychology and a master's in Police Administration from Panjab University, Chandigarh.

 He is a Commonwealth Scholar and earned a master's degree in International Development and Security from the University of Bristol, United Kingdom.He also pursued short-term training in organisational leadership and emotional intelligence at the University of Oxford.

 Career

 Kaler joined the Punjab Police after clearing the Punjab Civil Services Examination in 2012.
 He has served in the intelligence and cybercrime divisions of the force.

-He has trained with international law-enforcement agencies including the Royal Canadian Mounted Police, the Singapore Police Force, the Federal Bureau of Investigation, and the UK College of Policing.
+He has trained with international law-enforcement agencies including the Royal Canadian Mounted Police, the Singapore Police Force, the Federal Bureau of Investigation.